javo0101/introGIS/lessons.md

 # Performing a Spatial Join

 We will use QGIS which is a free and open source mapping software that will allow us to do pretty much any spatial operation that you could ever want!
-If you haven't yet installed QGIS you can do so by following these [installation instructions](https://github.com/DHRI-Curriculum/install/blob/main/sections/qgis.md) <!-- TODO #12: build a file for installation instructions for QGIS + add link here... -->
+If you haven't yet installed QGIS you can do so by following these [installation instructions](https://github.com/DHRI-Curriculum/install/blob/main/sections/qgis.md)

 ## Open QGIS